Ticketfly/play-liquibase/README.md

 </databaseChangeLog>
 ```

-Place your `changelog.xml` file in your app's '`config` directory.
+Place your `changelog.xml` file in your app's `config` directory.
 That will make it a part of Play distribution and accessible from classpath.

 You can override name and path to changelog file by setting `liquibase.changelog` configuration parameter.
 Default is `changelog.xml`